magronp/bsrnn/docs/analysis.md

 ## Optimized model

-Following the results above, we train a large network (faeture dim 128 and num_repeats 12) that is optimized considering the experiments above, that is, using the non-preprocessed dataset, incorporating attention heads, and an increase patience for ensuring convergence.
+Following the results above, we train a large network (faeture dim 128 and num_repeats 12) that is optimized considering the experiments above, that is, using the non-preprocessed dataset, incorporating attention heads, and an increased patience for ensuring convergence.

 |                   | vocals |  bass  |  drums |  other | average|
 |-------------------|--------|--------|--------|--------|--------|